|||Anglo-Korean Society |

 When your opponent is in overtime, it is considered good sportsmanlike behaviour for you to reset the clock while your opponent is counting the stones.

-The top three places will receive prizes of £150, £100 and £50.
-As the London Open is a Level 1 event in the European Cup , the top three European players will receive European Cup points (the highest placed will get 6, then 3 and 1).
+The top three places will receive prizes of £150, £100 and £50, plus other prizes.
 There will naturally be prizes for the Lightning and Pair Go Tournaments.

-The tournament is receiving support from the Nippon Club, the Central London Go Club, the British Go Association and other sponsors.
+The tournament is receiving support from the Nippon Club, the Anglo-Korean Society, the Central London Go Club, the British Go Association, WBaduk and other sponsors.